helenclx/leilukin-site/src/pages/about.md

 ![Avatar of a drawing of Leilukin bee](/assets/leilukin/leilukin-bee.png){style="border-radius: 50%; width: 15rem; margin: 0.5em auto;"}

-You can call me Leilukin.
+You can call me {{ sitemeta.siteAuthor.name }}.
 I am a Malaysian Chinese, queer, non-binary lesbian born in the early 90s.
 My pronouns are they/she/他/她.

 I speak Mandarin, English, Cantonese and Malay, though I am most fluent in Mandarin and English.